 All indications are that Black Friday and Black Week are still a hit among Danish consumers.

-And the clear call from here is: include SMS in your Black Friday strategy if you want to cut through the huge amount of offers and reach your consumers directly on their phones.
+And the clear call from here is: Include SMS and RCS in your Black Friday strategy if you want to cut through the huge amount of offers and reach your consumers directly on the phone.

 When is Black Friday 2025?